CleverCloud/documentation/content/changelog/2024-01-11-redis-update.md

 ## Bug fixes

-*¨Fix crashes of cluster commands clusters with mixed versions of 7.0 and 7.2 (#12805, #12832) *¨Fix slot ownership not being properly handled when deleting a slot from a node (#12564) *¨Fix atomicity issues with the RedisModuleEvent_Key module API event (#12733)
+* Fix crashes of cluster commands clusters with mixed versions of 7.0 and 7.2 (#12805, #12832)
+* Fix slot ownership not being properly handled when deleting a slot from a node (#12564)
+* Fix atomicity issues with the RedisModuleEvent_Key module API event (#12733)